sewaneedata/bus-route-efficiency-2024/README.md

 ## Setup

-1. Install Rstudio (Learn how to do that [here](https://github.com/git-guides/install-git)).
+1. Install `RStudio` (Learn how to do that [here](https://github.com/git-guides/install-git)).
-2. Create a file that will hold all the files for this project
+2. Create a file that will hold all the files for this project.
-2. Open R studio and click the little icon with a r in a cube on the top left
+2. Open `Rstudio` and click the little icon with a r in a cube on the top left.
-3. Then press Version Control
+3. Then press Version Control.
-4. Then press Git
+4. Then press Git.
-5. Now in Github find the repository and go to the code tab
+5. Now in Github find the repository and go to the code tab.
-6. Press the green code button and copy the URL
+6. Press the green code button and copy the URL.
-7. Paste the URL in the repository URL selection
+7. Paste the URL in the repository URL selection.
-8. You can either leave the Project directory name blank to auto fill or add whatever you want to name it then press create project
+8. You can either leave the Project directory name blank to auto fill or add whatever you want to name it then press create project.
-9. Open the neededpackages.R then run it
+9. Open the `neededpackages.R` then run it.
-10. Open addresses.R
+10. Open `addresses.R`.
-11. Enter a google api key where it says YOUR GOOGLE MAPS API KEY GOES HERE! on line 17, and run it (you can get a geocoding API [here](https://developers.google.com/maps/documentation/geocoding/get-api-key))
+11. Enter a google api key where it says YOUR GOOGLE MAPS API KEY GOES HERE! on line 17, and run it (you can get a geocoding API [here](https://developers.google.com/maps/documentation/geocoding/get-api-key)).
-12. Download franklin_county.rds and put it in a file called data that is in the file that is holding all the files for this.
+12. Download `franklin_county.rds` and put it in a file called data that is in the file that is holding all the files for this.
-13.Then open bus_funtions.R and run it
+13.Then open `bus_funtions.R` and run it.
-14.Then open get_data.R and run it
+14.Then open `get_data.R` and run it.

 ## How to Run the App

-1. Open the file dashboard
+1. Open the file dashboard.
-2. Open app.R
+2. Open `app.R`.
-3. Set your working directory to the Dashboard folder within the repository folder
+3. Set your working directory to the Dashboard folder within the repository folder.
-4. Then press Run App
+4. Then press Run App.

 ## Description of the Files